 - Crabs.
 The Alaskan King crab has 11.5µg of B12 per 100g, so an average leg (135g) will provide you with 15.5µg (645% of the RDA).
 The Dungeness and Queen crabs contain similar amounts.
 Blue crabs, in comparison, provide only ~7µg.

 Plenty other!
-Eggs, meat, fish, cheese, lobster, scallop, shrimp – pretty much any animal-based product will have B12.
+Eggs, meat, fish, cheese, lobster, scallop, shrimp, pretty much every animal-based product will have B12.
 They may not be the richest, but does it matter?
 We need very little B12 every day (the recommended daily intake is about 2-3µg).
 As long as you eat animal products on a regular basis, you should be getting enough.

 What foods contain vitamin B12 if you’re vegetarian?
 Eggs, cheese, and especially fish and shellfish, if you can eat them.
 Eggs and cheese by themselves don’t always suffice, so we do recommend all vegetarians supplement with methyl B12 tablets.
 Vegetarians tend to have lower levels of B12 than omnivores, so it’s better to be on the safe side.